exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

 - To open the Shiny App from within R studio, click the 'Run App' button that appears at the top right hand corner of either the Server.R or UI.R file
   - This will prompt a pop out window with the Shiny App

-- To close the Shiny App, simply close the pop up window
+- To close the Shiny App, simply close the pop up window or click the red stop button in the right hand corner of the console

 ###### Note:
 - Code *cannot* run in R while the Shiny App is also running - before attempting to run code in R ensure the Shiny App window is closed or click the red stop button at the right hand corner of the console